13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 Additional users, data sources, and accounts can be purchased as add-ons on any plan.
 Exact add-on pricing is available on request.

-- Starter from $37/month: 1 destination, 1 user, 3 data sources, 3 accounts per data source, weekly data refresh, dashboards, SSO included.
+- Starter ($44/month, billed annually): 1 core destination, 3 data sources, 1 user, 3 accounts per data source, weekly refresh (Google Sheets only), MCP access (limited)

-- Enterprise (custom pricing): 1+ destinations including data warehouses (BigQuery, Snowflake, Redshift, S3), custom users and data sources, on-demand refresh, full data transformations, Supermetrics Storage, Management API, Customer Success Manager.
+- Enterprise (custom pricing): 1+ destinations including data warehouses, custom users and data sources, on-demand refresh, full data transformations, dedicated Customer Success Manager

-Read more about Supermetrics pricing, and find you what you’re truly paying for.
+Read more about Supermetrics pricing, and find out what you’re truly paying for.

 WRITTEN BY

 YamonYamon is a Senior Content Marketing Manager at Whatagraph.
-Previously a Head of Content at a marketing agency, she has led content programs for 5+ B2B SaaS companies in the span of three years.
 With an eye for detail and a knack for always considering context, audience, and business goals to guide the narrative, she's on a mission to create genuinely helpful content for marketers.
 When she’s not working, she’s hiking, meditating, or practicing yoga.